5 Plot initialize

 colnames(small_mat) <- paste0("column", seq_len(ncol(small_mat)))

-ggalign() is similar to ggplot in that it initializes a ggplot data and mapping. ggalign() allowing you to provide data in various formats, including matrices, data frames, or simple vectors.
+ggalign is the package name but it’s also a function in the package. ggalign() is similar to ggplot in that it initializes a ggplot data and mapping. ggalign() allowing you to provide data in various formats, including matrices, data frames, or simple vectors.
 By default, it will inherit from the layout.
-If a function, it will apply with the layout matrix.
+If a function, it will apply with the layout data.

 ggheatmap(small_mat) +